tudat-team/tudatpy-examples/README.md

 More instructions are reported in the guides hosted on [Tudat Space](https://tudat-space.readthedocs.io/en/latest/).

+All of the examples, provided as `.py` files, can then be run and edited as you see fit.

+Please note that these `.py` files were generated from the Jupyter Notebooks.
+The clarity and format of the code may suffer from this, and we advise to run the notebooks for a simpler user experience.

 ## Content

 The examples are organized in different categories.